SaharAbdulallim/Deep-Learning-in-TomoSAR/README.md

 # Deep-Learning-in-TomoSAR
-This was my internship focus at Salzburg Universität for my Copernicus master program
+This repository contains work from my internship at Salzburg Universität as part of the Copernicus Master Program.
+The project focuses on applying deep learning techniques to TomoSAR (Tomographic Synthetic Aperture Radar) data for estimating canopy and ground height.
+It includes large notebooks for  tomographic SAR neural network (TSNN) and Modified Unet (M-Unet) with data preprocessing, model training, and evaluation using advanced neural network architectures, stored efficiently with Git LFS.